Nasrullaganj

-Nasrullaganj is a nagar panchayat in Sehore district in the Indian state of Madhya Pradesh.
+Nasrullaganj, also known as Bherunda or Bhairunda, is a nagar panchayat in Sehore district in the Indian state of Madhya Pradesh.
 The nearest airport is in Bhopal.

+Renaming

+On 24 April 2022, Shivraj Singh Chouhan (the Chief Minister of Madhya Pradesh), told a meeting in :Bhopal that "a proposal to change the name of Nasrullaganj as Bherunda has been sent to the Centre".
+"State BJP secretary Rajnish Agrawal had claimed that changing the name of Nasrullaganj was an old demand of local citizens."
+After the Indian Ministry of Home Affairs approved the change, the state published a notice in the gazette on 2 April 2023, announcing the renaming of Nasrullaganj in Sehore district: the new name is spelled either Bhairunda or Bherunda.

 Demographics

 As of 2011 Indian Census, Nasrullaganj nagar panchayat had a total population of 23,788, of which 12,599 were males and 11,189 were females.
 Population within the age group of 0 to 6 years was 3,215.
 The total number of literates in Nasrullaganj was 17,073, which constituted 71.8% of the population with male literacy of 77.3% and female literacy of 65.6%.
 The effective literacy rate of 7+ population of Nasrullaganj was 83.0%, of which male literacy rate was 89.1% and female literacy rate was 76.1%.
 The Scheduled Castes and Scheduled Tribes population was 2,961 and 1,743 respectively.
 Nasrullaganj had 4671 households in 2011.

 According to the 2001 census, the Nasrullaganj nagar panchayat had a population of 17,240 of which 9,271 are males while 7,969 are females as per report released by Census India 2001.
 Population of children with age of 0-6 is 2,542.
-In Nasrullaganj Nagar Panchayat, Female Sex Ratio is of 860.
-Moreover, Child Sex Ratio in Nasrullaganj is around 796.
-Literacy rate of Nasrullaganj is 66.10% of which male literacy is around 73.8% while female literacy rate is 57.13%.
+In Nasrullaganj Nagar Panchayat, the female sex ratio is 860.
+Moreover, the child sex ratio in Nasrullaganj is around 796.
+The literacy rate of Nasrullaganj is 66.10% of which male literacy is around 73.8% while the female literacy rate is 57.13%.

 Transportation

-By Road
+By road

 Nasrullaganj is around 80–90 km from Bhopal and around 169km from Indore by road.

-By Train
+By train

 Nasrullaganj within 100 km of the five major railway stations namely, Budhni (50 km), Hoshangabad (60 km), Itarsi (75 km) and Sehore (78 km).

-By Air
+By air

 Raja Bhoj Airport in Bhopal and Devi Ahilya Bai Holkar Airport in Indore are nearest to the city.

+Places of Interest

+Nasrullaganj and its surrounding region host several culturally significant and scenic destinations: